mauricio-alves/mauricio-alves/README.md

 <img align="right" alt="All rights reserved to Pixel Jeff (https://www.behance.net/pixeljeff)" src="https://mir-s3-cdn-cf.behance.net/project_modules/1400_opt_1/9afe0493484903.5e66500f8dea4.gif" width="62%" />

-<p align="left">I'm a web developer focused mainly on the front end.
-With experience in Javascript, React, Node, and MongoDB.
-I am always looking for new knowledge and am currently exploring the world of Shopify.
+<p align="left">I'm a Web Developer focused mainly on the Front End.
+With experience in Javascript, React, Node, and MongoDB, I am always looking for new knowledge and am currently exploring the world of Shopify.

 Throughout my career, I have had contact with agile methodologies such as Scrum and Kanban, which have served to improve my ability to communicate and collaborate within teams, as well as promote a results-oriented mentality.
 The tools Trello, Ekyte, GitHub, and Figma were fundamental for this purpose.
 I also made use of user interface frameworks, such as Bootstrap and Tailwind, ensuring visually attractive and responsive designs.

 With a background in Nutrition, I bring a unique combination of skills.
-I graduated from the Federal University of Bahia, with a specialization in Nutritional Therapy and Clinical Nutrition from Ganep Nutrição Humana in São Paulo.
+I graduated from the Federal University of Bahia, with a specialization in Nutritional Therapy and Clinical Nutrition from Ganep Human Nutrition in São Paulo.
 My experience includes providing nutritional assistance to ill individuals of all age groups, with a focus on health promotion, maintenance, and recovery.
 I also worked on team management, employee training, and process improvement.

 I am currently studying for a degree in Internet Systems at Unicesumar, seeking to deepen my technical knowledge and stay up to date in a constantly evolving world of technology.</p>